TheColetrain/thecoletrain.github.io/_posts/2025-03-17-APT-Cacher-NG.md

 - ### **Phase 1: Part #2**
 - *HOST commands* – I’m calling this Phase 1 second part because I wanted to show how easy Phase 1 can be (above), and this adds a step.
-I wasn’t lying—the above works, but I’d move on and add this because it’s pretty easy.
+I wasn’t lying, the above works, but I would advise to add this because it’s pretty easy.
 APT-Cacher-NG doesn’t work on HTTPS.
 A lot of your repositories are already HTTP, so that is why the above works.
 But this converts more of them to HTTP.
 I’m going to list three commands; you’ll see how similar they are.
 Adapt these commands to any other folders you want to try.
 Go ahead and cd on down in there and see what’s going on, if you like.
 I personally have strung these three together with `&&` and pasted them as one command.
 The third command will error if that folder doesn't exist—no harm though, and if the folder does exist, well, great, it updates it.

 ```bash
 sudo sed -i 's#https://#http://HTTPS///#g' /etc/apt/sources.list.d/*.list